chochain/eforth/README.md

 </pre>

 Dr. Ting latest ceForth uses the token indirect threading model.
 It is great for learning as wll as being portable.
-The extra lookup for token to function pointer makes it slower (about 70%) of a subroutine indirect threading model.
+The extra lookup for token to function pointer makes it slower (at about 50%) of a subroutine indirect threading model.

 Change 5: Using 16-bit xt offset in parameter field (instead of full 32 or 64 bits),
 <pre>
 + it avoids the double lookup of token threaded indexing
 + it reduces parameter storage requirement from 32-bit to 16-bit
++ it speeds up by reading only 2-bytes from RAM instead of 4-bytes (cache hit more)
 + it unifies xt/pfa parameter storage
 + it uses the LSB for id flag (2-byte aligned, so LSB is free)
 - it limits function pointer spread to 64KB range